krishnagopika/trng-1903-1904/week-4/day3.md

 ### NAT Gateway

-- Network Address Trasalation gatewat allows instcnaces in private subnect to connect to services outside the VPC.
+- Network Address Transalation gatewat allows instcnaces in private subnect to connect to services outside the VPC.
 The external services cant connect to the instances.

 ### Security Groups